 Healthcare organizations are often unhealthy for the people who work within them.
 Everyone knows this and yet burnout and wellness are rarely discussed.
 And like an elephant standing in the corner – you will pay attention to it sooner or later.

 Here are the statistics:

+Physicians are not the only ones suffering.
 There is no reason to think nursing burnout, or administrator burnout are any less prevalent.
 CEO turnover in Healthcare is the highest of all measured industries.

 3 Physician Burnout Warning Signs

 How can you tell if you are at risk for physician burnout rather than just a little tired or stressed?

 The difference between physician burnout and simple work stress is your ability to recover your normal reserves of physical and emotional energy between shifts.
 If you can recover and function normally next week, fantastic.
 If your energy is in a long downward spiral and you are tapped out and unable to give your best at work … you are most likely suffering from physician burnout,